Understanding Your Bill

 Traditionally Council passes the annual municipal budget in February and the Ministry of Finance sets the provincial education in the Spring.
-Until both items are finalized, it is not possible to calculate property taxes for 2013.
 If finalized as noted, the final tax bills, which combine amounts owing for municipal and education taxes are mailed in early June.

 How are education taxes calculated?

 In Ontario, public education is funded through property taxes and government grants.

 Education tax dollars are collected as part of property taxes.
 These tax dollars are combined with provincial funding and distributed to each school board up to the level set by the funding formula.